kyriemao/LLMCS/README.md

 We provide the preprocessed cast19 and cast20 datasets in the `datasets` folder.

+`demonstrations.json` contains four exemplars randomly sampled from the CAsT-22 datasets.
+We manually write CoT for all of its turns.

 ## Running
 LLMCS contains three prompting methods, including *Rewriting Prompt (REW)*, *Rewriting-Then-Response Prompt (RTR)*, and *Rewriting-And-Response Prompt (RAR)*.
 We also design chain-of-thought tailored to conversational searhc intent understanding that can be incorporated into these prompting methods.